CrossLangNV/C4C_term_extraction/README.md

 ## 4) Contact Info Detection

 Using a finetuned DistilBert model, paragraphs containing contact info are detected.
-We refer to the release file for training data ( processed_training_data_adress_detection.zip, we refer to the .tsv file), and for a model trained on this training data.
+We refer to the release file for training data ( processed_training_data_adress_detection.zip, see the .tsv file), and for a model trained on this training data.
 We refer to `notebooks/3_train_classifier_bert_pytorch.ipynb` for a notebook showing how to train a model on this training data.

 Note that for this task we use the [apache tika](https://tika.apache.org/) library for extraction of text from html, because many contact info can be found in headers and footers that would be removed by [trafilatura](https://github.com/adbar/trafilatura).